On this page

 5. Contact your work coach

 After you submit your application, you’ll get assigned a work coach.
 You must set up a meeting with your work coach within seven days of submitting your claim by calling 0800 012 1331.
-Your work coach will work with you on your claim.
+Your work coach will support you with your claim.

 6. Get help while you wait for Universal Credit

-If you're entitled to Universal Credit, your entitlement starts from the day you submit your claim.
+If successful, your entitlement starts from the day you submit your claim.
 But it can take five weeks or more to get the first payment.
 There are some ways to get extra help while waiting for your first Universal Credit payment.

 - Employment Support Allowance (ESA)